Kittie Roberts: Exhibitions

-The work of Kittie Roberts has been exhibited in several recent exhibitions, including the Modern Women: Flight of Time exhibition hosted by Auckland Art Gallery Toi o Tāmaki (2024-2025).
+The work of Kittie Roberts has been exhibited in several recent exhibitions, including the Modern Women: Flight of Time exhibition hosted by Auckland Art Gallery Toi o Tāmaki (2024–2025).
 This exhibition celebrated the formative role that women artists have played in the evolution of modern art in Aotearoa New Zealand, and explored the artists' passionate responses to their changing society.
-Alongside Kittie Roberts, the exhibition featured a range of both well-known and more obscure women artists from 1920-1970, including Rita Angus, Flora Scales, Pauline Yearbury, and Frances Hodgkins.
+Alongside Kittie Roberts, the exhibition featured a range of both well-known and more obscure women artists from 1920 to 1970, including Rita Angus, Flora Scales, Pauline Yearbury, and Frances Hodgkins.

 Kittie Roberts' work was also exhibited in One O'Clock Jump: British Linocuts from the Jazz Age (December 2024 - May 2025), hosted by Christchurch Art Gallery Te Puna o Waiwhetū.
 This exhibition celebrated linocut printmaking as a remarkable development in the art world of the 1920s and 1930s.
 Described by the gallery as "the perfect medium for conveying the fast-changing world of speeding motor vehicles, industry, city life and sport, as well as more traditional pastoral subjects," this exhibition celebrated the artform's vibrancy and versatility in both a historical and modern context.

 Previously to these, the artist's work was displayed in the first exhibition of British linocuts at Nan Kivells' Redfern Gallery in 1929, arranged by Claude Flight, and again in a 1932 exhibition entitled Modern Colour Prints.